erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Duolingo seems to be growing their MAUs and Duolingo Max paid subscriptions at a good clip.
 Their app makes learning an addicting habit.
 The stock is highly valued, but I'm willing to make the bet based on the past few earnings calls.
+I'm on a 131 day Spanish streak.
+Using the product, I'm enjoying it.
+Their artistic execution makes learning more fun.

 **SOUN**